cambridge-cares/TheWorldAvatar/Agents/AverageSquareMetrePriceAgent/README.md

 &nbsp;
 # 2. Using the Agent

-The Average Square Metre Price Estimation Agent is intended to use the `asychronous mode` of the Derivation Framework to detect changes in instantiated [OntoBuiltEnv] properties (i.e. `total floor area`, `transaction records`, and `property price index`) and automatically update associated `average price per square metre` instances in the KG.
-As the agent adopts `pyderivationagent`, it also serves HTTP requests to handle synchronous derivations.
+The Average Square Metre Price Estimation Agent is intended to use the `asychronous mode` of the Derivation Framework to detect changes in instantiated [OntoBuiltEnv] properties (i.e. `total floor area`, `transaction records`, and `property price index`) and automatically update associated `average price per square metre` instances in the KG. **Please note**: After initial markup on newly instantiated pure inputs, however, an initial synchronous derivation for new info will be requested to compute the average price on the spot.
+As the agent adopts `pyderivationagent`, it also serves HTTP requests to handle further synchronous derivations.
 However, it is (strongly) discouraged to invoke such HTTP request by ONESELF.

 After successful agent start-up, an instructional page shall become available at the root (i.e. `/`) of the port specified in the [docker compose file].
 The exact address depends on where the agent container is deployed (i.e. localhost, remote VM, ...), but takes a form like `http://165.232.172.16:5011/`.